-- keep up to date with online safety advice and guidance (please also refer to our online safety policy, read the regular updates provided (such as a Wake Up Wednesday online safety tips) and do come along to our online safety workshops - maintain open and honest communication with the school and promptly report any issue directly to the school - teach about internet safety and cyber-bullying - build your child's self-confidence - establish enforceable rules - keep devices in a central easily monitored location (discourage children from being on devices in bedrooms with closed doors etc) - know children's passwords and do regular checks to check what children are viewing and who they are in contact with
+- keep themselves up to date with online safety (please also see our online safety policy, read the regular updates provided and do come along to our online safety workshops.) - maintain open and honest communication with the school and promptly report any issue directly to the school - teach about Internet safety and cyber-bullying - build your child's self-confidence - establish enforceable rules - keep devices in a central easily monitored location (discourage children from being on devices in bedrooms with closed doors etc) - know children's passwords and do regular checks to check what children are viewing and who they are in contact with.